Welcome Guest to Computer System Consulting!

 Fruit: Purple to yellow plums, 2-5 cm, ripening July-September

-Taste: Sweet to tart (fruit), bitter (bark)
+Taste: Sweet to tart (fruit), Bitter (bark)

 Odour: Mildly sweet floral scent from flowers